Rita Ubel EN

 Individual sessions and group sessions

-Practiced in the safe, non-judgmental therapeutic setting, the aims of art therapy include the following: help individuals reduce anxiety and depression, improve relationships, work through conflicts, emerge from traumatic life experiences, develop a sense of personal agency, regulate affect, and increase self-reflection and awareness.
+The aims of art therapy include the following: to help individuals reduce distress, anxiety and sadness, improve relationships, work through conflicts, heal from difficult life experiences, develop a sense of personal power, regulate affect, and increase self-reflection and awareness.

 The art therapy session

-In art therapy, you use art material to express and articulate thoughts and feelings through art making.
+In visual art therapy, you use art material to express and articulate thoughts and feelings through art making.
 You will make art and talk, or you can make art in silence if that is what you prefer.
-When making art, you are free to choose materials that best suit you like paint, pastel, clay, or other materials.
-You will talk and think to make sense of the thoughts, feelings and experiences that come up during your art-making or when you look at your artwork.
+When making art, you are free to choose the art materials that you feel most confident with.
+You might paint, draw or make collage.
+In the session you will reflect on your artwork.
+We will talk about the thoughts, feelings and experiences that come up during your art-making and when you look at your creation.

-The interpretations of the artwork usually revolve around the creative process, and the process of creating is often regarded as more important and interesting than the finished work.
+The interpretation of the artwork often focusses on the creative process, which is just as interesting as the creation.
 In art therapy the study of the image always includes not knowing.
-The viewer is obligated to renounce the desire to know everything and to observe with openminded interest.
+The art therapist and the patient are both bound to renounce the desire to know everything and to observe with openminded interest.

 Creativity